Parfait d'amour: References in literature

 In John Brunner's The Squares of the City a minor character drinks Parfait Amour, which is described as a sweet purple liqueur that looked like methylated spirits.

+Inside Story the late autobiography of Martin Amis, tells how parfait amour was an alcoholic drink a past girlfriend, an otherwise non-drinker, might be persuaded to take.

 Cocktail with parfait d'amour

 Takumi's Aviation is a modern classic cocktail made with gin, maraschino liqueur, parfait d'amour, and lemon juice.

+Taylor-Burton Affair is made with Sipsmith gin infused with butterfly pea tea, lemon juice, gomme syrup, parfait amour liqueur.